Circulation & Scheduling

 In Building Use Only

 Videos and films with an In Building Use Only designation are those titles within the Film and Video Collection which an instructor who wishes that the video or film be made available within the Library for a specific assignment during a given week has requested be placed on that status.
-A video that is part of the Film and Video Collection may be placed on In Building Use Only status for a maximum of seven days.
+A video that is part of the Film and Video Collection may be placed on In Building Use Only status for a maximum of fourteen days.
 These videos are available to all borrowers for 4-hour use only and may not leave the Library.
-To place a In Building Use Only request, please call (302) 831-8461.
+To place a In Building Use Only request, please call (302) 831-8461 or use the Film & Video Media Scheduling Request Form.

 Films and videos may be scheduled by faculty, exempt staff, and graduate students responsible for teaching a regularly scheduled class.